 The next stage was to develop an online client survey, asking intelligent questions that quickly got to the heart of the matter.
-The survey invitation was preceded with a communication from the relevant Account Manager to ‘warm up’ respondents, and was carried out using our sophisticated online platform.
-This includes features which optimise the respondent experience and therefore response rates, e.g. mobile optimisation and auto-saving so the survey can be completed in multiple sittings on multiple devices.
+The survey invitation was preceded by a communication from the relevant Account Manager to ‘warm up’ respondents and was carried out using our sophisticated online platform.
+This includes features which optimise the respondent experience and therefore response rates, e.g. mobile optimisation and auto-saving so the survey can be completed in multiple settings on multiple devices.

 The survey covered a wide range of questions exploring areas such as JLT’s performance in different respects, levels of customer loyalty and of course JLT’s Net Promoter Score (NPS).
 To ensure that questions explored the most pertinent aspects of client service, they were developed from initial engagements with the account team, our longstanding knowledge of JLT and our extensive expertise in B2B customer satisfaction research.
 They also reflected learnings from previous qualitative research we conducted for JLT into ‘what matters most’ for clients.

 On completion of the survey, we used a statistical technique known as Regression Analysis, which looks for correlations between overall satisfaction and unusually high satisfaction in relation to specific aspects of the relationship.
 This technique identifies what really drives client satisfaction, and it usually challenges the received wisdom about what matters most.